 Tandem engages in verification of its supplier and contract manufacturer supply chain to evaluate and address supplier risks.
 Preliminary risk assessments are performed by Tandem on potential suppliers with Supplier Qualification Surveys.
 Upon review of the survey, as determined appropriate, Tandem may follow-up with an in-depth assessment, which may include assessing the risk related to the potential for slavery and human trafficking.
 Tandem reserves the right to utilize third parties for supplier verifications.

+At the time of supplier selection and qualification, suppliers are required to represent and warrant that they will comply with all appropriate laws, including those that relate to the elimination of human trafficking, child labor and slavery.
 Once a supplier is approved, a Supplier Scorecard and ongoing Supplier Performance Evaluations are conducted by the Supplier Management Team at scheduled intervals.
-Suppliers are evaluated on their compliance with the terms of our supply agreements, which address laws against slavery and human trafficking.
-The evaluations are conducted by Tandem and suppliers are required to follow Supplier Corrective Action Requests which outline how the supplier will resolve any issues uncovered in an evaluation.
+The evaluations focus on quality management system compliance and quality performance, are conducted by Tandem.
+Suppliers are required to follow Supplier Corrective Action Requests which outline how the supplier will resolve any issues uncovered in an evaluation.
 Tandem reserves the right to utilize third parties for supplier evaluations.

 Tandem’s written supply agreements require a supplier to comply with all applicable laws, including those regarding slavery and human trafficking of the country in which the supplier is doing business.